 The reliability of the Plant is a measure of its availability to deliver the declared capacity in accordance with the WPA.
-For the financial year 2021, the Company achieved a lower availability of 94.88% after scheduled and forced outages compared to 95.00% in 2020.
+For the financial year 2022, the Company achieved a higher availability of 97.39%, compared to 94.88% in 2021.

-During the year, the Plant experienced negligible amount of algae bloom, and the operations and availability of the Plant was adequately controlled with the incorporation of the Dissolved Air Flotation (DAF) system adopted at the Plant.
+During the year, the Plant experienced negligible amount of algae bloom, and the operations and availability of the Plant was adequately controlled with the incorporation of the Dissolved Air Flotation (DAF) system adopted at the

+Plant.
 In addition, the Plant did not have the material infestation of jellyfish during this year.

-In February to March 2021, the Company implemented the major maintenance, called "pigging" at one of two seawater intake pipes.
+In March 2022, the Company implemented the major maintenance, called "pigging" at two seawater intake pipes which successfully improved the Plant's overall efficiency.
 The pigging was intended for the purpose of cleaning-up its seawater intake pipes to remove massive volumes of marine growth such as barnacles, mussels and other species of adhesive shellfish that have grown and adhered for years to the inside wall of its intake pipes, which restricted the amount of seawater into the intake pipes and reduced the efficiency of the plant.
-The first pigging was implemented in December 2020 for one the two seawater intake pipes, and the Company implemented the same for the other seawater intake pipe in February to March 2021, and which successfully removed tremendous amounts of marine growth from the intake pipe thereby improving the Plant's overall efficiency.

-Overall, total forced outages in 2021 was 0.46% against 1.36% for 2020.
+Overall, total forced outages in 2022 was 0.23% against 0.46% for 2021.

-Notwithstanding the above, during FY2021, the Plant produced a total of 66,188,180 m3/day of potable water with a utilization factor averaging 94.98% of total plant capacity or 95.34% of scheduled available capacity.
+Notwithstanding the above, during FY2022, the Plant produced a total of 66,926,208 m3/day of potable water with a utilization factor averaging 96.04% of the total plant capacity.
 Plant production is determined by the daily dispatch instruction issued by OWWSC.